Trad & Folk

 Bonnie Rideout "Scottish Reflections" (Maggie's Music, 2002)

 Yet another Ashley Hutchings/Albion Band side project, this time a collection of songs written for the popular mid-1990s TV show, Ridegerunners, which explored the local nooks and crannies of the southern English countryside, by way of the ancient ridge roads which have radiated outwards from Salisbury Plain since ancient times.
 Some of the songs sound traditional, but are actually written by Hutchings and his partners on this project, Phil Beer and Chris While.
 Generally speaking, I prefer Beer and Hutchings' vocals, While's singing is a bit too mannered and her sensibilities a bit sugary for my tastes.
 But on the whole, this is a surprisingly vigorous, rewarding project.
-The concert album repeats about half the songs that appear on the first album, adding many others based on the local histories and lore of the region.
-Worth checking out!

-Jean Ritchie "Ballads From Her Appalachian Family Tradition" (Smithsonian Folkways, 1961)
+Jean Ritchie "Ballads From Her Appalachian Family Tradition" (Smithsonian Folkways, 1961) (LP)

 The great 19th Century American scholar James Francis Child was a bit premature when he proclaimed the British and Irish ballad tradition moribund and fit for a bit of academic taxidermy.
 The Harvard professor's miscalculation is ably demonstrated in this set of songs that Appalachian folk phenomenon Jean Ritchie learned as a child and committed to to record during the opening days of the Kennedy administration, over a half century after Child concluded his songcatching efforts.
 All the songs here are versions of tunes gathered in Child's monumental, multi-volume English And Scottish Popular Ballads, but sung in the local variant forms that Ritchie learned from her Kentucky kith and kin.
 And, man!
 What great performances.
 Ritchie sings these old murder ballads and morbid epics with a simplicity and authoritativeness that cuts past the centuries and makes the old tales live again.
-This is realy storytelling and folklore at its best -- the horrific nature of these old songs, in which sisters kill sisters and jealous, cuckholded husbands hack down their rivals is made magnetic in her chillingly matter-of-fact presentation.
+This is really storytelling and folklore at its best -- the horrific nature of these old songs, in which sisters kill sisters and jealous, cuckholded husbands hack down their rivals is made magnetic in her chillingly matter-of-fact presentation.
 These are some of the finest, most engrossing versions of "Little Musgrave," "The Unquiet Grave," "Barbary Allen" and other classics that you will ever hear.
 A riveting record -- highly recommended!

-Davie Robertson "Star O' The Bar" (Greentrax, 2003)
+Davie Robertson "Star O' The Bar" (Greentrax Records, 2003)

 One of those oddball albums that you just gotta hear to appreciate.
 Robertson is a Scottish pub singer who writes his own material, taking traditional musical forms and adding his own original lyrics, and though he doesn't actually perform in public that much, he has the sound of a fella who can really rouse a properly lubricated audience...
 Some are fairly straightforward and traditionally themed, but others, like the comedic "The Hanky," are true kooky gems.
 And if nothing else, that thick brogue is a thing to treasure!